galenmckinley/galenmckinley.github.io/_posts/2021-02-11-LETpapers.md

 So, we end up spending years trying to get this work published.
 Meantime, in data science, people post their paper to an archive and it is then considered "published".
 This is such a huge contrast!
 What is the right middle ground?
 For now, it seems at minimum fair for me to post [Stamell et al.](https://doi.org/10.5194/gmd-2020-311) as a published paper on my [website](https://galenmckinley.github.io/publications/).

 How else are we going to evaluate the uncertainty in extrapolation from less than 2% coverage pCO2 data to the global ocean if we do not use the physical information encoded in Earth System Models?
+How else are we going to how well 2% coverage pCO2 data can constrain the ocean carbon sink?
 Please contact me if you have thoughts on other approaches.